Cirque Medrano: Cirque Medrano

 During World War II and the German Occupation of France, the lease of the Cirque Medrano, which, since Fernando's bankruptcy, included the land as well as the walls, was put for sale.
-Jérôme Medrano had joined the French Resistance, and was not in a position to buy his circus back; the wealthy Bouglione family, owners of Paris's Cirque d'Hiver, bought the land and the walls from their rightful owners, the Saint family, paying them in gold!
+Jérôme Medrano had joined the French Resistance, and was not in a position to buy his circus back; the wealthy Bouglione family, owners of Paris's Cirque d'Hiver, bought the land and the walls from their rightful owners, the Saint family, paying them in gold.
 At the end of the War, Jérôme Medrano found himself being the tenant of his main competitors.

 From one lawsuit to another, Jérôme Medrano managed to stay at the helm of his circus until the end of 1962, when the Bougliones finally took possession of the building.
-During that time, he continued to give remarkable shows, with such guest stars as Buster Keaton, Grock, Achille Zavatta, Charlie Rivel, the famous French comedian Fernand Raynaud, and even the tap-dancer Harold Nicholas.
+During that time, the show often had guest stars as Buster Keaton, Grock, Achille Zavatta, Charlie Rivel, the famous French comedian Fernand Raynaud, and even the tap-dancer Harold Nicholas.
 The Cirque Medrano gave its last performance on January 7, 1963, in front of a house packed with the Tout-Paris and a crowd of disconsolate Parisians, habitués, circus fans, and friends from the neighborhood.

 The Bougliones revived the circus for a couple of seasons under the name Cirque de Montmartre, but the magic was gone.
 Although their shows were commendable, they were mostly a replica of what could be seen at the Cirque d'Hiver.
 They rented the building for a short while to Ariane Mnouchkine's Théâtre du Soleil, and then to a Fête de la Bière—a sort of Bavarian beer-hall.
 The building slowly went into a state of disrepair.
-The Bougliones demolished it in December 1974: in 1975, it would have been one-hundred years old and become a protected landmark...
-A nondescript apartment building called The Bouglione now occupies the site.
+The Bougliones demolished it in December 1974.
+An apartment building called The Bouglione now occupies the site.